throneteki/throneteki/docs/implementing-cards.md

 #### Declaring an action

 When declaring an action, use the `action` method and provide it with a `title` and a `handler` property.
 The title is what will be displayed in the menu players see when clicking on the card.
-The handler is a function be called when the player chooses to trigger the action.
+The handler is a function to be called when the player chooses to trigger the action.
 The handler receives a context object as its only parameter which contains the `player` executing the action, and the `source` card that triggered the ability.

 ```javascript
 class SealOfTheHand extends DrawCard {